Intervention/docs/image/v3/getting-started/formats.md

 ## Colorspaces

 The available color spaces are primarily determined by the driver used.
-The Imagick driver is compatible with RGB and CMYK color spaces, while the GD driver only supports RGB.
+The Imagick driver supports both RGB and CMYK color spaces, whereas the GD driver only supports RGB.
 The default color space for newly created images is RGB.

-When using the GD driver in Intervention Image to read CMYK images, they will be automatically converted to the RGB color space, which may result in color deviations.
+Using the GD driver in Intervention Image to read CMYK images will automatically convert them to the RGB color space, which may result in color deviations.

-Since the GD driver does not support the CMYK color space by default, it is not recommended to use it with CMYK images.
+Because the GD driver does not support CMYK, it is not recommended for use with CMYK images.

 Read how to read an modify colorspace in the section about [Meta Information](/v3/basics/meta-information).